 Hometown: Lufkin, TX

-Post-graduation: Producer and reporter, All Things Considered, KUT/NPR
+Post-graduation: Staff writer, The Texas Observer; previously a producer and reporter, All Things Considered, KUT/NPR

 I originally went to Texas State for the theatre program.
 It is a very hard program to get into and I was even excited to be put on the waiting list.

 After I was on campus I decided I didn’t want to be in theatre.
 An advisor sat me down and explained that your freshman year is when you kind of explore the different majors and see what you might want to do.
 I took a communications class; I took intro to mass communications (mass comm) as well, and I fell in love with both of them.

 I was at KTSW (Texas State’s student-operated radio station) for two or three semesters, and I found community there.
 We formed our own black journalist group, and I also joined NAHJ (the National Association of Hispanic Journalists).
 I was always making sure I knew what was going on on campus, with activism.
 I was always in the mix reporting on it, so I couldn’t really be affiliated with any student political organizations.

 I would just stop by Dr. (Laurie) Fluker’s office every now and then.
 I think she helped me a lot in those first few semesters when I was feeling lost.
 I’d say she really helped me to figure out what I wanted to do.
 And Professor (Charles) Kaufman, the career advisor for mass comm, he was one of the best career counselors ever.
 He helped plan these yearly goals for internships that I hit.
 He helped me visualize all of these goals.